threathunters-io/threathunters.github.io/content/en/blog/posts/weasel_beta.md

 > Disclaimer: YARA has proven suitable for our use case, but its performance heavily depends on how rules are designed.
 In particular, using complex constructs like regular expressions can significantly degrade performance, so careful rule design is essential.

+### How to Collaborate
+To participate in Weasel’s alpha program, you first need to register via a simple form (**XXXX**).
+Upon registration, you will gain access to a dedicated Discord channel and a GitHub repository where collaboration takes place.
+Early collaborators can run the sensor in their environment, provide feedback, report issues, and discuss improvements with the team.
+Your input helps refine features, validate new capabilities, and ensure that Weasel meets real-world needs before broader release.

+### Next Steps
+After the current focus on the record pipeline, the next feature will introduce a schema-based collection approach.
+This will give Weasel the ability to dynamically configure what data is collected, moving beyond preselected sets and enabling more flexible and adaptable data gathering.
+While still in development, this upcoming capability offers a glimpse of the enhancements planned after the current alpha testing phase.